juliocesarlq/juliocesarlq/README.md

 # 👋🏼 Hello!
 I'm Julio Cesar,
-a 👨🏽‍💻 software and embedded engineer with two years experience, a 👨🏽‍🎓 B.S. in Computer Science & Engineering from the University of California, Merced and an additional 4+ years of 👷🏼‍♂️ design engineering experience.
+a 👨🏽‍💻 software and embedded engineer with three years experience, a 👨🏽‍🎓 B.S. in Computer Science & Engineering from the University of California, Merced and an additional 4+ years of 👷🏼‍♂️ design engineering experience.

 I've built software tools together with small businesses and large government organizations.
 Many of the initiatives on which I have worked, from conception to deployment, have involved the development of new ideas.
 I've created a variety of software tools, including a 🧊 cyrogenic register and dispatch system, 👁 a eye-controlled e-book reader, a native 📍 location-based iOS iPhone app, and web applications for organizations like 🚄 (BART) Bay Area Rapid Transit in San Francisco.